-Rev. Herman Glaess, a 25 year old Concordia Seminary graduate, was commissioned in 1883 to travel to eastern Montana and investigate the possibility of mission work.
+Reverend Herman Glaess, a 25-year-old Concordia Seminary graduate, was commissioned in 1883 to travel to Eastern Montana and investigate the possibility of mission work.
 Wherever he should find German Lutherans, he was to preach the Word and administer the Sacraments.

-When Rev. Glaess arrived in Miles City in March 1884, he was greeted by a town populated by heavy drinking cowboys and soldiers and teaming with places of "low repute" that may well have outnumbered the churches and other places of business almost two to one.
-Missionary Glaess could little know that one day within earshot of the very railroad platform he stepped on to would stand Trinity Evangelical Lutheran Church as a testimony to another kind of life and another kind of world.
+Reverend Glaess arrived in Miles City in March 1884.
+At that time, Miles City, MT, was populated by heavy-drinking cowboys and soldiers.
+Not to mention places of "low repute" may well have outnumbered religious institutions and businesses almost two to one.
+Missionary Glaess could little know that one day within earshot of the very railroad platform he stepped on to would stand Trinity Lutheran Church as a testimony to another kind of life and another kind of world.

-Through many struggles within the synod and the newly formed Montana-Dakota District another missionary, Rev. Henry T. Rauh, came to Montana with a special assignment.
-He established German-speaking congregations in eastern Montana.
+Through many struggles within the synod and the newly formed Montana-Dakota District, another missionary, Rev. Henry T. Rauh, came to Montana with a meaningful assignment.
+He established German-speaking congregations in Eastern Montana.

 On September 6, 1908, Rev. J.F.M.
-Essig was installed as the first pastor-in-residence in Miles City.
-Rev. Essig served Miles City, Pine Hills, and Beach, North Dakota until 1912 when he found the roughand-tumble lifestyle of a "cow town" to be too difficult and he moved eastward with his family.
-Our congregation has been served by many other stalwart and dedicated pastors and missionaries over this past century and is presently led by Rev. Howard Schreibeis.
+Essig became the first pastor-in-residence in Miles City, MT.
+Rev. Essig served Miles City, Pine Hills, and Beach, North Dakota, until 1912.
+He found the rough-and-tumble lifestyle of a "cow town" to be harsh.
+Rev. Essig moved eastward with his family.
+Many stalwarts, dedicated pastors, and missionaries have greatly helped our congregation over the past century.
+Presently, Reverend Howard Schreibeis is our leader.

-One of those dedicated men, Rev. M.C.
-Kretzmann, who was installed in 1913 at Miles City, foresaw the need for the congregation to have a permanent worship facility.
+One of those dedicated men was Reverend M.C.
+Kretzmann.
+In 1913, Kretzmann foresaw the need for the congregation to have a permanent worship facility.
 He was instrumental in the 1916 purchase of the former Presbyterian church for $2,000 cash.
-The new Lutheran congregation was incorporated on July 11, 1916 with their first order of business being to complete the purchase the old Presbyterian church.
+The new Lutheran congregation officially incorporated on July 11, 1916, with their first order of business being to complete the purchase of the old Presbyterian church.
 The Ladies' Aid Society helped raise the initial $300 cash needed for the deposit.
-To the glory of God and the service of man, Trinity Evangelical Lutheran Church was dedicated on October 8, 1916, by Rev. H.T.
+To the glory of God and the service of man, Trinity Lutheran Church was dedicated on October 8, 1916, by Rev. H.T.
 Rauh of Billings.
-The original worship structure still stands today at the same location having survived fires in 1927 and 1991.
+The original worship structure still stands today at our present location, having survived fires in 1927 and 1991.

-Early in 1987, survey work was begun to determine the possibility of opening a Christian School within the community.
-More than a year later the congregation reviewed the results of the survey and voted to open a Christian Preschool at Trinity.
+Early in 1987, survey work began to determine the possibility of opening a Christian school within the Miles City community.
+More than a year later, the congregation reviewed the results of the survey.
+The congregation voted in favor of a Christian Preschool at Trinity Lutheran Church in Miles City, MT.
 On October 3, 1988, Trinity Lutheran Preschool officially opened its doors under the direction of Linda Merritt, wife of the pastor at that time, Rev. Glenn F. Merritt.

 Presently, Trinity Lutheran Classical School serves the congregation and community with a capacity of more than 70 students, offering both morning and afternoon classes, weekdays throughout the school year.
 Its motto, "Shepherding Jesus' Lambs," reflects the mission and ministry of the school since its inception and opening.

-In January 2002, the congregation voted to build a new addition to the church for the purpose of providing classrooms for a new school.
-Groundbreaking took place on March 30, 2003 and the Laborers for Christ volunteers arrived in April that same year, completing the building in October 2003.
+In January 2002, the congregation voted to build a new addition to the building to provide classrooms for a new school.
+Groundbreaking took place on March 30, 2003, and the Laborers for Christ volunteers arrived in April that same year, completing the building in October 2003.
 Dedication of the new wing took place on November 23, 2003.

-By the spring of 2004, under the leadership of Rev. James Mavis, the congregation prayerfully decided to begin the necessary work to determine the feasibility of the long awaited elementary school.
-After conducting surveys the congregation made plans to open Trinity Lutheran Classical School in the school year 2008-2009.
+By the spring of 2004, under the leadership of Rev. James Mavis, the congregation prayerfully decided to begin the necessary work to determine the feasibility of the long-awaited elementary school.
+Further surveys indicated the demand for a Christian elementary school in Miles City, MT.
+Trinity Lutheran Classical School first opened its doors in the 2008-2009 school year.

-The Montana District is one of the 35 districts of the Lutheran Church - Missouri Synod (LCMS), and comprises the state of Montana.
+The Montana District is one of the 35 districts of the Lutheran Church - Missouri Synod (LCMS).
+It comprises the entire state of Montana.
 It also includes one congregation in Idaho and one congregation in North Dakota.
-The Montana District includes approximately 67 congregations and missions, subdivided into 6 circuits, as well as 18 preschools and 7 elementary schools.
-Baptized membership in district congregations is approximately 15,000, making it one of the two smallest districts along with the Wyoming District, which is roughly equal in size; a merger of the two districts was proposed in 2006.
+The Montana District consists of approximately 67 congregations and missions.
+There are six circuits, 18 preschools, and seven elementary schools.
+Baptized membership in district congregations is estimated to be 15,000 members, making it one of the two smallest districts.
+The Wyoming District is roughly equal to the Montana District in terms of size.
+In 2006, there was a proposal to merge the two districts.

 Second, as railroads expanded, many of these settlers moved into the upper Midwest, the Northwest, and Western Canada.
-They developed communities with strong ethnic flavors and transplanted much of their traditional culture and way of life to the modern.
+They developed communities with diverse ethnic flavors and transplanted much of their traditional culture and ways of life to the modern.
 They started to speak in their native languages — German, Norwegian, etc.

-During this time, the LCMS expanded from a few hundred congregations dispersed throughout Indiana, Illinois, and Eastern Missouri to approximately 350,000 baptized members in 1885.
+During that time, the LCMS expanded from a few hundred congregations dispersed throughout Indiana, Illinois, and Eastern Missouri to approximately 350,000 baptized members in 1885.
 There were nearly 700,000 in 1900 and more than 1.2 million in 1935.
-The Synod would rise to 1.5 million members by 1947, the centennial year.
+The LCMS would rise to 1.5 million members by 1947, the centennial year.
 The LCMS reached 2.8 million members in North America by 1973.

 As the organization's membership grew, so did its operations.
-For example, the Synod has been active in education since its inception, when it inherited two seminaries, one in Fort Wayne, IN and another in St. Louis, MO.
-The synod also quickly acquired a teacher's college, which is now known as Concordia College, in River Forest, IL, which was founded in 1885.
+For example, the synod has been active in education since its inception, when it inherited two seminaries, one in Fort Wayne, IN, and another in St. Louis, MO.
+The synod also quickly acquired a teacher's college, which is now known as Concordia College, in River Forest, IL.
+It first came into existence in 1885.

-Today's Lutheran Church Missouri Synod has approximately 2.7 million baptized members spread across the United States, Canada, and Argentina in over 6,000 congregations (those in Brazil have become a sister church).
+Today's Lutheran Church Missouri Synod (LCMS) has approximately 2.7 million baptized members spread across the United States, Canada, and Argentina in over 6,000 congregations.
+Those in Brazil have become a sister church.
 The LCMS ministers to citizens in 29 countries globally through its missionaries and overseas employees, joyfully joining the apostle Paul in exclaiming, "Him we proclaim!"